seankhom/seankhom.github.io/index.md

 <img class="profile-picture" src="me2.jpg">

 Hello my name is Sean Khomphengchan!
-I am currently a student in my senior year studying Aeronautical and Astronautical Engineering at Purdue University!
+I recently graduated from Purdue University with a degree in Aeronautical and Astronautical Engineering!
 Welcome to my site!

 ## Professional Interest
-Currently I am looking for opportunities to explore GNC or software oriented positions within the space sector where I can further refine my abilities as I had specialized in Astrodynamics and Controls.
-Academically, I am interested in exploring the use of robotics for space missions and other space related applications and thus I am considering pursuing my Master's at somempoint durring my career.
+Currently I am looking for opportunities to explore GNC or software oriented positions within the space sector where I can further refine my abilities as I have specialized in Astrodynamics and Controls.
+Academically, I am interested in exploring the use of robotics for space missions and other space related applications and thus I am considering pursuing my Master's at some point during my career.

 ## Publications